 As an educator, you are trying to provide students with the best educational experience, whether it be online or “in-seat.”
 Think of things you do in your real-life courses and how they can be translated into digital format.
 Do not be afraid to experiment.
 In the absence of meeting your students in a face to face course, how can higher education instructors make individualized connections with their students in the online course environment?
 Here are some ideas.

 - Introduce yourself and demonstrate to the students that you have a passion for the subject of the course.
 Provide a video introduction.
 Provide your professional biography and a picture.
 Encourage students to do the same in the first discussion forum.

-Give students a choice.
-If you are an educator who truly differentiates, you will give students choices on assignments, projects, etc. Instead of authoring a paper every week, give students the choice of creating a short video, podcast, or presentation.
-In addition, provide choices in disseminating information.
+- Give students a choice.
+If you are an educator who truly differentiates, you will give students opportunities on assignments, projects, etc. Instead of authoring a paper every week, give students the choice of creating a short video, podcast, or presentation.
+Also, provide opportunities in disseminating information.
 Read this article or watch this video.
 Providing students with choices gives them an investment in the course.

-At some point in childhood, everyone dreams of becoming a teacher.
-Grading papers, writing on chalk boards, going to the faculty room.
+- At some point in childhood, everyone dreams of becoming a teacher.
+Grading papers, writing on chalkboards, going to the faculty room.
 This is where peer review comes in.
 Ask students to review each other’s work.
-You will find that they are amazing kind and sensitive to one another.
-Provide guidelines or a simple rubric for reviewing assignments.
+You will find that they are fantastic kind and sensitive to one another.
+Provide guidelines or a simple rubric for evaluating assignments.
 Ask students to work together in small groups or pairings.
 This will give your online students a chance to network and learn about one another.
 Online learning doesn’t have to be solitary.
 Allow students to develop a community in your course.

 Rose, D. (2018).
 Universal Design for Learning[Scholarly project].
 In Center for Applied Special Technology.
 Retrieved December 20, 2018, from http://www.cast.org